Updated post: 11/11/2019 | November 2019

 In terms of disembarkation on day one, local tour operators are aware of the time that those who have made independent arrangements are allowed to leave the ship.
 Consequently, they set pick-up times accordingly.
-In any case, independent operators were not allowed in the terminal before the agreed disembarkation time.
+Independent operators were not allowed in the terminal before the agreed disembarkation time.

 Having said that, to avoid potential delay, be ready to disembark as soon as you are given the signal that you can do so.
 At least you will amongst the first of those who have made independent arrangements to get off the ship.

 It’s interesting to note that feedback on disembarkation from people who had bought the ship’s shore excursion was not positive.
-They reported a very early assembly time and then waiting in the ship’s crowded main theatre for a considerable further length of time before being allowed to disembark the ship.
+They reported a very early assembly time, followed by a long wait in the ship’s crowded main theatre before being allowed to disembark the ship.

 Celebrity’s shore excursions were relatively expensive.

-For example, two-day St Petersburg shore excursions from the ship were priced from $419 for the cheaper tours by bus (larger groups).
+For example, two-day St. Petersburg shore excursions from the ship were priced from 419 USD for the cheaper tours by bus (larger groups).
 A smaller group size, using a minibus, increased this cost.
-By contrast, my two-day tour with Alla Tours cost $250.
+By contrast, my two-day tour with Alla Tours cost 250 USD.
 Our tour group numbered 13.

-Other passengers who used alternative companies – for example, SPB Tours – had positive experiences similar to mine.
+Other passengers who used alternative companies – for example, SPB Tours – reported positive experiences similar to mine.

-In a nutshell, given the choice again, I would not hesitate to book a shore excursion to St Petersburg with an independent operator.
+Given the choice again, I would not hesitate to book a shore excursion to St. Petersburg with an independent operator.